-Usually Justine and I have to ask a lot of questions to prompt our contributors and make introductions for them, but we gave Arby free reign to answer our basic questions and she did such a good job that we’re just going to leave everything as she sent it to us!
+Usually we have to ask a lot of questions to prompt our contributors for their intros, but Arby did such a great job answering our basic that we’re just going to leave everything as exactly how she sent it to us!

 So, here is Arby Cuevas, future corporate-something-to-do-with-creative-or-marketing manager, to tell us about her summer at Globe Telecom:

 Romabel S. Cuevas, aka Arby aka Arbebe aka Arbbgurl